tilaboy/tk-nn-classifier/README.md

 ### 5. more config

-There is many options you could add, e.g. Now you have train and eval set, and you probably don't want to change it all the time.
+There are many options one can add, e.g. Now you have train and eval set, and you probably don't want to change it all the time, specially when tweaking the RNN/CNN hyper-parameters.

-You can also specify it in your config.
-You can also specify more test sets, as mentioned ealier, and label mapping files.
+You can specify them in your config.
+You can also specify more test sets, as mentioned earlier, and label mapping files.
 For example:

 ```
 "datasets": {